Buy On Pullback Is A Good Strategy - Cramer's Mad Money (10/19/17)

 Stocks sold off their highs on Thursday.
 "That's when you need to go over all your notes that were written in a calmer moment after watching the show about what to buy, your shopping list and how, if you get a pullback that has nothing to do with the merchandise that you want, damaging just the stock but not the company, you should use it to pounce at sale prices rather than being so confused by the fog of war that you panic like everyone else," said Cramer.

 It began with Unilever's (NYSE:UL) weak earnings and drop in Apple's (NASDAQ:AAPL) forecast.
-As every selloff is different, Cramer warned that simply buying recession-proof names will not help ad charts for these companies show more downside ahead.
+As every selloff is different, Cramer warned that simply buying recession-proof names will not help as charts for these companies show more downside ahead.
 It's best to buy the stock of companies that have recently shown strength on fundamental basis.

 IBM (NYSE:IBM) showed it was at a turning point but Cramer thinks it isn't pulling back.
-Adobe (NASDAQ:ADBE) wasn't either at they pre-announced strong earnings.
+Adobe (NASDAQ:ADBE) wasn't either as they pre-announced strong earnings.
 Johnson & Johnson (NYSE:JNJ) will also maintain its gains due to strong earnings.
-Apple however may go lower as the iPhone 8 news gets priced in and that would be the time to buy it.
+Apple, however, may go lower as the iPhone 8 news gets priced in and that would be the time to buy it.

 Companies that have reported strong earnings and got analyst upgrades should be looked at.
 "Abbott Laboratories (NYSE:ABT), down this morning after reporting a fabulous quarter yesterday.
 Unfortunately, the discount didn't last past the morning.
 But if you caught it, hallelujah!"
-Cramer things FANG stocks are going down on profit taking, but he thinks Alphabet (NASDAQ:GOOG) is worth buying after announcing $1B funding in Lyft (Private:LYFT).
+Cramer thinks FANG stocks are going down on profit taking, but he thinks Alphabet (NASDAQ:GOOG) is worth buying after announcing $1B funding in Lyft (Private:LYFT).

 "The buy on a pullback strategy is not a myth, it's just that you need the guts to actually stick with your game plan when everything is getting crushed and everyone around you is panicking.
 And, repeat after me: nobody ever made a dime panicking," concluded Cramer.